 Example of an Interest Problem

-A skincare device company was running a PPC (pay-per-click) campaign that was driving a lot of traffic to their website, but they found that people were bouncing the minute they got to their site.
-They reached out to us to help them redesign their website so that it felt like a prestige beauty company that their ideal customer would connect with rather than a do-it-yourself website.
+A skincare device company was running a PPC (pay-per-click) campaign that was driving a lot of traffic to their website, but they found that visitors were bouncing (leaving the site) almost immediately and not sticking around to check out their products.
+They reached out to us to redesign their website so that it felt like a prestige beauty company that their ideal customer would connect with rather than a do-it-yourself website.
 The redesigned website reduced their bounce rate and retained their ideal customers rather than scaring them away.

 After the factual information, next comes the more qualitative stage.
 Here visitors seek to discover what sets you apart from your competitors and look for reassurance in their decision making.
 Trust and authority are key and can be built in a number of ways including blogging, press mentions, case studies, testimonials, product reviews, money back guarantees or social proof on social media.